-Table 14: Projects funded by bilateral Official Development Assistance for the period 2010-2014 a project is over, the flow of financial resources stops.
+Table 13: Projects funded by bilateral Official Development Assistance for the period 2010-2014

+The Bilateral ODA devoted to Coastal and Marine Protected Areas decreased over the period 2012-2014 for Mediterranean countries.
+ODA financial support is allocated on a project basis.
+Once a project is over, the flow of financial resources stops.
 This trend does not correspond to the worldwide trend for total biodiversity-related aid over the last ten years (DAC-OECD Stats, 2014), where ODA financial resources have increased due the rising number of projects with multiple environmental objectives, where biodiversity conservation is a secondary objective.